tuanahlam/tuanahlam/README.md

 Hello, my name is Alam.
-I just finished my bachelor's degree Computer Science from Srinakharinwirot University, Thailand Currently looking for a job in data scientist data analysis.
+Bachelor's degree Computer Science from Srinakharinwirot University, Thailand Currently looking for a job in Frontend, Software engineer.

 <!---
 tuanahlam/tuanahlam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.